 Some of my fondest childhood memories are of playing in my father’s vegetable gardens.
 My love for gardening and veg at large started for me while I was a child in the 80’s.
-Watching episodes of “The Victory Garden” on PBS and helping my dad in his little garden.
-I remember lazy summer evenings running around the grounds of an old mansion turned public land/park and reservation.
-The sun just setting leaving a soft ambient light floating in and among the dragonflies and fireflies, while Van Morrison, ever so faintly in the background, plays his album, “Astral Weeks” front to back 😉
+Watching episodes of “The Victory Garden” on PBS and helping my dad in his garden plot, I remember lazy summer evenings running around the grounds of an old mansion turned public land/park and reservation.
+The sun just setting leaving a soft ambient light floating in and amongst the dragonflies and fireflies, while Van Morrison, ever so faintly in the background, plays his album, “Astral Weeks” front to back 😉

 Okay so maybe that’s a bit of an exaggeration.
 But the gardens were beautiful.
 A mosaic of lovingly molded parcels of patchwork land thatched together and yielding fruit and veg of all kinds.
 It was no Monticello but it had charm.
 So when I was old enough to have my own garden, a small community plot 15’x15′, I couldn’t wait to revisit some of my fondest childhood memories.

 At the time I think I grew tomatoes, scarlet runner beans, spinach, lettuce and broccoli.
 I added hops when I started brewing my own beer.
-Cascade I think and there were more to be sure but it was constantly growing and changing.
+Cascade I think and there were more varieties, to be sure but it was constantly growing and changing.
 And some of the more gratifying aspects of the garden was when I would harvest fresh veg for dinner or for the next few days.

 I was a bit different back then.
 I’m mostly vegan now and I eat dairy on occasion.
 Then I was a ravenous meat eater.
 I’m an advocate for recycling, composting and renewable energy sources, all kinds now.
 Then I could care less about the state of our planet and its resources.
 Though one thing hasn’t changed and that’s my love of high quality foods.
 And there’s not much better than freshly grown vegetables from your own garden.